 The Water Authority's asset management planning focuses on timely renewals and replacements of the water supply infrastructure such that the economic life of these assets is maximized and the high degree of reliability demanded by the residential, commercial, and industrial customers is achieved.

-The following projects were completed or underway during the past year:
+Status of Previously Programmed Projects The following projects were completed or underway during the past year:

-- · Hydrant, valve and meter replacements have been made as necessary. - The storage facilities rehabilitation and water main rehabilitation projects are substantially complete.
+- Hydrant, valve and meter replacements have been made as necessary. - The storage facilities rehabilitation and water main rehabilitation projects are substantially complete.